franciscovillaescusa/CAMELS/docs/source/Pk.rst

 The ``Pk`` folder contains the power spectra.
 The data is organized following the general hierarchical structure described in :ref:`suite_folders`.

 For each simulation we povide the power spectrum of the total matter at all available redshifts.
 For the hydrodynamic simulations we have also provide power spectra for the gas, dark matter, stars, and black-holes components at all redshifts.

-The data is organized as follows:

-- **IllustrisTNG**: This folder contains the power spectra of all the simulations of the IllustrisTNG suite.

-- **IllustrisTNG_DM**: Each simulation in the IllustrisTNG suite has an N-body counterpart.
-This folder contains the power spectra of those simulations.

-- **SIMBA**: This folder contains the power spectra of all the simulations of the SIMBA suite.

-- **SIMBA_DM**: Each simulation in the SIMBA suite has an N-body counterpart.
-This folder contains the power spectra of those simulations.

-- **Number_of_modes.txt**.
-This file contains the number of modes in each k-bin.
-See below.

 The files containing the power spectra are named as:

 ``Pk_type_z=Z.ZZ.txt``